Hesper and Luther Little: Hesper

 The Hesper was built as a four-masted schooner in 1918 by Crowninshield Shipbuilding, which was located in Fall River, Massachusetts.
 She was primarily built for offshore trading as requested by Rogers & Webb of Boston.
-Her launch on July 4, 1918 did not go smoothly as the event was delayed by a faulty slipway.
+Her launch on July 4, 1918, did not go smoothly as the event was delayed by a faulty slipway.
 Hespers early career involved crossing the Atlantic Ocean frequently as she brought coal to Lisbon, and case oil to France.
 She made her way back to the United States in turn with fertilizer from Venezuela.
 Her career was also marked by several notable incidents which added to her faulty launch.
-Hesper left Norfolk, Virginia, on February 27, 1920 with a cargo of bituminous for Boston.
+Hesper left Norfolk, Virginia, on February 27, 1920, with a cargo of bituminous for Boston.
 She never made it to the city as a powerful gale tore her sails apart and drove her off course.
 She was ultimately able to make it to Portland, Maine for repairs.
 In February 1925, she was grounded while entering Boston harbor, but was freed with the assistance of tugs.
 By 1927, Hesper was laid up at Rockport, Maine where her final incident took place in the following year.
 This event occurred sometime in January 1928 when she broke free of her moorings during a Nor'easter causing her beach nearby on shore.
 Hesper was freed, and eventually sailed to Portland where she would remain out of service until she was sold at auction.
 Winter bought the Hesper for US$600 in 1932, and had her towed to Wiscasset where she arrived in September of that year.

 Hesper had her masts cut down, and was hauled closer to shore with the Luther Little in 1940.
 Her first major fire occurred when her aft deckhouse was intentionally burned to celebrate the end of World War II.
-Despite the damage it was possible to board Hesper as late as the 1960s, as a few explorers were even able to access her lower decks.
-Hespers next and last major fire occurred on July 4, 1978 when some teenagers threw a sparkler on board.
+Despite the damage it was possible to board Hesper as late as the 1960s, as a few explorers were able to access her lower decks.
+Hespers next and last major fire occurred on July 4, 1978, when some teenagers threw a sparkler on board.
 During this time a salvager was able to make off with a wooden plank of the ship that said "Hesper" on it possibly saving it from destruction.
 The Wiscasset fire department was finally able to control the fire which preserved what was left of the ship.
 Her burnt out hulk eventually disintegrated into a pile of debris by 1994 as her bow and sides collapsed into the mud.
 Hespers end came in 1998 when it was decided by the town to demolish what was left of the ships.